dolphingarlic/hart/README.md

 cd ..
 ```

-Download the following two repositories outside the hart repository (in the same level as HART).
+Download the following two repositories outside the HART repository (in the same level as HART).

 Download Qwen2-VL-1.5B-Instruct